Our Origin Chocolate Sourcing Ethos

 Venezuela - Sur del Lago

-As of 2023, we have now stopped working with chocolate made with Venezuela cocoa beans - the tubs of 45% drops and 45% hot chocolate flakes were the final items available to buy online and in our chocolate houses from the last batch we ordered in 2022.
-It is the end of an era as we have always been huge fans of Venezuelan chocolate and it was the first (and only) origin we worked with when we started Chococo back in 2002.
-Back then, we worked with couverture made by El Rey in Venezuela but they found it increasingly difficult to export it.
-However, we then sourced Cocoa Horizons verified 100% sustainable cocoa beans from Venezuela which was made into chocolate for us to our own bespoke recipe in Belgium.
-However, we havent been able to work directly with a local producer in Venezuela given all the political problems there and so have built a direct partnership with Luker Chocolate in Colombia who now produce our frankly more delicious 47% milk chocolate for us and we have 100% confidence in both its long term sourcing and its sustainability for you to enjoy.
+In 2023 we stopped working with chocolate made with Venezuela cocoa beans which was the end of an era as we have always been huge fans of Venezuelan chocolate - it was the first (and only) origin we worked with when we started Chococo back in 2002.
+Back then, we worked with couverture made at origin by El Rey in Venezuela but they found it increasingly difficult to export it.
+However, we then sourced sustainable cocoa beans from Venezuela which was made into chocolate for us to our own bespoke recipe in Belgium for a few years but it didn't feel right with us.
+However, we havent been able to work directly with a local producer in Venezuela given all the political problems there and so have built a direct partnership with Luker Chocolate in Colombia who now produce our frankly more delicious (& award-winning) 47% milk chocolate for us and we have 100% confidence in both its long term sourcing and its sustainability for you to enjoy.

 Another interesting cocoa fact for you - 'theobroma cacao' is the scientific name for the cocoa tree species.
 It was named by the Swedish botanist Carl Linneas in 1753.
 Theobroma means 'food of the gods' in greek, and cacao is derived from the Nahuatl (Aztec language) word xocolatl, from xococ (bitter) and atl (water).
 We think he came up with a splendid name and would quite agree with him!